|

 Affairs: Between 'Hard' and 'Soft' Europeanisation

-post-war asylum regime gave way to radical and widespread restrictive policy
+Europe's post-war asylum regime gave way to radical and widespread

-constraints from both domestic and international sources, this project
+faced strong constraints from both domestic and international sources, this

-analyses the role played by European integration.
-On the one hand it
+project analyses the role played by European integration.
+On the one

-seeks to explain how European integration (i.e. the development of
+hand it seeks to explain how European integration (i.e. the

-institutions at the EU level) can selectively legitimate actors, ideas and
+development of institutions at the EU level) can selectively legitimate

-policy-making in this area to the EU level in the first place.
+authority over policy-making in this area to the EU level in the first

-research on burden-sharing in the area of refugee protection to the regulation of other international public
+burden-sharing in the area of refugee protection to the regulation of

-goods in areas such as environmental protection, collective security and
+other international public goods in areas such as environmental protection,

 |